natelandau/shell-scripting-templates/docs/coding-standards.md

 # variable, then print the variable.
 Reference this variable name in the
 # function header's "@return" declaration.
 #
-# Although global variables are discouraged, if you choose to create a global
+# Although discouraged, if you choose to create a global variable within the
-# variable within this function:
+# library function:
 #
-#   a) Use "declare -g foo" syntax.
+#   a) Use "declare -g" syntax.
+#   b) Prepend `bfl_` to the variable name to avoid namespace collisions.
-#   b) Include a @return declaration in the function header.
+#   c) Include a @return declaration in the function header.
 For example:
 #
 #   @return global string $foo
 #     The foo, which can either be "bar" or "baz".